IremSl/itsc_autonomous/Weekly Assignment-2/README.md

 ```
 ### Null Pointer

-A nullptr is used to indicate that a pointer is not pointing to any valid memory address.
+A null pointer is used to indicate that a pointer is not pointing to any valid memory address.
 It is often used to initialize pointers and check for valid memory addresses.

 ```cpp
 int* ptr = nullptr;